Unknown's avatar

 Recently I decided that the time was right to adopt another family member.
 With the help of a friend, I made a trip to a local animal center.
 Apparently, I was not the only one struggling with that decision.
 The local animal center had quite a selection.

-We interviewed with several felines and were finally selected by one who appeared anxious to adopt us.
+We interviewed several felines and were finally selected by one who appeared anxious to adopt us.
 The picture above is of Tina, my new writing partner.

 Staying connected with David Joel Miller.